sandeepsiddhartha/IMDBuddy/Privacy-Policy.md

 - **GitHub**: https://github.com/pankajtanwarbanna/IMDBuddy
 - **Issues**: Please report issues through GitHub Issues

-## Consent

-By installing and using the IMDBuddy extension, you consent to:
-- The collection and use of information as described in this Privacy Policy
-- The caching of movie/show ratings on your local device
-- Anonymous API requests to fetch rating information

 ## Data Minimization

 IMDBuddy follows the principle of data minimization: